riaz-khan-16/CMSPortfolio/README.md

 Challenges I faced:
   I faced implenting image uploading, editing features with SQLite database.
 But I found it very easy after learning.

+How to Install and Run the Project:
+How to Use the Project:
 Features I hope to implement in the future: